 Can I get a review conducted of a decision or appeal a decision?

 If you're unhappy with a decision on a claim, you can appeal the decision through the Workers' Compensation Regulator.
 The Workers' Compensation Regulator is an independent entity and is not part of WorkCover Queensland or a self-insurer.
-It is an independent decision maker who forms part of the Workers' Compensation and Policy Services, Office of Fair and Safe Work Queensland, Department of Justice and Attorney-General.
+It is an independent decision maker who forms part of the Workers' Compensation and Policy Services, Office of Fair and Safe Work Queensland, Office of Industrial Relations.
 For more information visit: https://www.worksafe.qld.gov.au/rehab-and-claims/reviews-and-appeals

 How do I go about having a claim reviewed?